Who are we ?

 Use of work books

-Attendees complete their own work books at the end of each visit.
+Attendees complete their own work books with support where needed at the end of each visit.
 The books are used to keep a record of their personal achievements; measuring progress; and finding out which activities suit their personal needs or preferences.
 They are also useful tools to stimulate discussion at home and as an aid in reviews; especially where the individual has communication difficulties or finds it difficult to speak up in a group/formal setting.

 During the pandemic we have adapted this into a digital form so that we can maintain a record of the activates and achievements in a Covid secure fashion.